sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 1. Click **Modify Modules**.

-    You are at the page with your Kyma modules.
+    You are on a page that lists your Kyma module.

     ![Your Kyma Dasboard, Cluster Details](images/2_12_kyma_modules.png)